 partition possible range of inputs into equivalence classes.

-develop 2 test cases for each class: a valid input, and an invalid input.
+develop at least 2 test cases for each class: a valid input,

 Example: